yucordova/yucordova/README.md

 # 🌊 About Me:
-👩‍💻 I'm a Data Science with a bachelor's degree in Business Administration and experience in Project Management ✨
+👩‍💻 I'm a Data Scientist with a bachelor's degree in Business Administration and experience in Project Management ✨

 💡 Passionate about technology, science, business.
 I love contribute to building tools to solve social and development problems through technology.